 - In United States v. an Individual, the client was arrested in his home after police discovered a methamphetamine laboratory during a purported probation search.
 Our lawyers challenged the legality of the search.
 After losing a motion to suppress in United States District Court, we appealed and won in the Ninth Circuit Court of Appeals.
 Thereafter, the government took the case to the U.S. Supreme Court where, after oral argument, our team convinced a unanimous Court to uphold the Ninth Circuit’s decision.
 The case against our client was dismissed.

-- In People v. an Individual Charged with Attempted Murder, the client was wrongfully convicted of shooting two men and was serving a 29-year sentence when his family came to ACH.
-Pursuing the appeal process over seven years, the ACH team eventually prevailed on a federal writ of habeas corpus.
-After representing the client in a re-trial, ACH lawyers obtained the client’s freedom.
+- In People v. an Individual Charged with Attempted Murder, the client was wrongfully convicted of shooting two men and was serving a 29-year sentence when his family came to ACHG.
+Pursuing the appeal process over seven years, the ACHG team eventually prevailed on a federal writ of habeas corpus.
+After representing the client in a re-trial, ACHG lawyers obtained the client’s freedom.

 - In People v. a Medical Professional, the client, a doctor at Stanford Medical Hospital, was charged with defrauding her elderly grandmother and then committing elder abuse causing her grandmother’s death.
 During the trial, our lawyers showed that the charges had been contrived by jealous and angry relatives who had been removed from the deceased’s most recent will.
 All charges against the client were dismissed.

 - In People v. an Chemical Plant Manager, a mid-level supervisor was singled out as the scapegoat in a deadly chemical-plant explosion.
 After conducting an extensive investigation involving scores of witness interviews and expert consultations, the ACHG team convinced the prosecutor that the evidence did not support criminal charges against the supervisor.